CRASHSpace/COVID-19-3dprints/Face Shield/CRASHSpace Scrunchy Headband/README.md

 While printing, please set your seam to "Rear" or not on the path.
-Here is an example with what happens with another scrunchy type design:
 ![Rear Seam](https://raw.githubusercontent.com/CRASHSpace/COVID-19-3dprints/master/images/scrunchy_seam.png)

-The scrunchy printed with the seam not on the end looks like this:
+Here is an example with what happens with another scrunchy type design:

 ![Weak Seam](https://raw.githubusercontent.com/CRASHSpace/COVID-19-3dprints/master/images/scrunchy-seam1.jpg)